James M. Hanley

 James Michael Hanley (July 19, 1920 – October 16, 2003) was an American businessman, World War II veteran, and politician who represented New York in the House of Representatives for eight terms from 1965 to 1981.

 Biography

 James M. Hanley was born in Syracuse, New York, on July 19, 1920.
 He attended local schools and graduated from St. Lucy's Academy in 1938.
 He was a funeral director, and the owner and operator of the Callahan-Hanley-Mooney Funeral Home.

+Hanley was a civic, religious, and fraternal activist, and among his activities and memberships were: the Syracuse-area chamber of commerce; American Legion; Knights of Columbus (grand knight); Elks; Syracuse-area Liederkranz; Hibernians; Boys Town; Army and Navy Union; Onondaga County Arc; Antique Automobile Club of America; Society of the Holy Name; Order of Alhambra; West End Social Club; St. Mary's Men's Club; honorary member of the Syracuse Police Benevolence Association; and the advisory board of Maria Regina College.
+In 1967, he received the honorary degree of LL.D. from Le Moyne College.

 World War II

 Hanley enlisted for World War II and served in the United States Army from 1942 to 1946.

 Tenure in Congress

 In 1964 he was a successful Democratic candidate for a Syracuse-based congressional district, the first Democrat to hold this seat since 1915.
 He served eight terms, 1965 to 1981, and was Chairman of the Committee on Post Office and Civil Service in his final term.
 During his Congressional career, Hanley was known as a liberal, and supported the Great Society program of Lyndon B. Johnson, expansion of Medicare and Head Start, and the Equal Rights Amendment.